Stress Management Therapy

 About Stress

-Stress is a natural part of life.
-It comes in many forms: emotional, mental, and/or physical.
+Stress is a natural part of life and comes in many forms: emotional, mental, or physical.
 The occasional stressors are harmless to our health.
-In fact, stressors can be utilized to push us to work towards important goals, or motivate us out of a bad situation.
+Stressors can push us to work towards meaningful goals or motivate us out of a bad situation.
 Moderate levels of stress allow the body and mind to respond at a faster speed.
 However, when the stressor becomes chronic, it can cause significant mental strain and long-term health problems.

-“Stress” is defined as a state of mental, emotional strain and/or tension resulting from adverse or very demanding circumstances.
-Though, it’s important to note that stress can develop from within as well.
-Everyone deals with stressful situations at some point in their lives, how we are affected by these stressors, all depends on how we learn to deal with them and manage our way through the tough times.
+“Stress” is a mental or emotional strain or tension resulting from adverse or demanding circumstances.
+Everyone deals with stressful situations at some point in their lives.
+How we are affected by these stressors depends on how we learn to deal with them and manage our way through the tough times.
+However, it’s important to note that stress can also develop from within.

 Causes of Stress

 Being that every person is different, everyone perceives and manifests stress in different ways.
 However, according to surveys, work stress tops the list.
-Forty percent of U.S. workers admit to experiencing office stress, and one-quarter say work is the biggest source of stress in their lives.
-Though, anything that causes discomfort can create stress in our lives.
-Chronic stress and its symptoms arise when the stressor remains and the body doesn’t have the opportunity to repair itself.
+Forty percent of U.S. workers admit to experiencing office stress, and one-quarter say work is the most significant source of stress in their lives.
+Though, anything that causes discomfort can create tension in our lives.
+Chronic stress and its symptoms arise when the stressor remains, and the body doesn’t have the opportunity to repair itself.

-Some common life stressors that can have a big impact on your health are:
+Some common life stressors that can have a significant impact on your health are:

 • The death of a loved one